arg0NNY/BetterAnimations/docs/create/intersection.md

 }
 ```

-This animation works completely fine, but it lacks support for intersections, as it always sets [`from`](https://animejs.com/documentation/animation/tween-parameters/from) value,
+This animation works completely fine, but it lacks support for intersections, as it always sets the [`from`](https://animejs.com/documentation/animation/tween-parameters/from) value,
 ignoring the fact that the actual `opacity` may differ if previous Animation instance didn't have time to finish its work.

-To add support for intersections the Animation, we'll have to cover two cases:
+To add support for intersections in the Animation, we'll have to cover two cases:
 1. **Exit animation intersects with Enter animation** (Exit started before Enter finished)
 2. **Enter animation intersects with Exit animation** (Enter started before Exit finished)